pmPartch/CryptoI/README.md

 ### implementation using AES by hand-coding your own CBC and CRT modes

+You probably wish to setup a using for the System.Security.Cryptography namespace.

 AesManaged does have a CBC implementation, but you are asked not to use it and instead implement your own CBC processing.
 Also, AesManaged does NOT have a counter mode (CRT) so you will be faced with implementation this yourself.
 Here are some notes:

 Aes class is abstract, but you do have a factory in the static Create method of AesManaged.